 Your eligibility for contribution-based Employment and Support Allowance depends on if you paid enough National Insurance contributions when you were working.
 Your eligibility for income-related Employment and Support Allowance depends on your income and capital.

 The assessment phase rate is paid for the first 13 weeks of your claim while a decision is made on your capability for work through the Work Capability Assessment.

-If after the Work Capability Assessment you are placed in the Work Related Activity group you will be awarded an additional component worth £29.05 a week.
+If you made your claim for ESA before 3 April 2017 and you were placed in the Work Related Activity group you will be awarded an additional component worth £29.05 a week.

 This change doesn't affect:

 Contributory ESA entitlement is time limited to one year for those in the Work-related Activity group.